UPCOMING EVENTS

 CSI Spadina 192 Spadina Ave., Suite 501, Toronto, Ontario, CanadaFat RICE is a passion project of Rocheller Batuigas, a way to explore his Filipino history and identity in the lens of growing up in Canada and the path he took as a chef in the city.
 Come join him on his journey through Filipino and Asian food as they try to (sometimes confusingly and hilariously) cowboy and finagle my way on what it means to be Canadian.

-SUPPER CLUB: Third Seder by Emily Zimmerman
+SUPPER CLUB: Diasporist Third Seder & Cabaret by Emily Zimmerman

 CSI Spadina 192 Spadina Ave., Suite 501, Toronto, Ontario, CanadaJoin The Dep's resident vegan maven Emily Zimmerman (and her cabaret singer alter ego, Goldie Luxemburg) for a Passover dinner to tell our stories, comfort our hearts, fill our bellies, and remind us to keep fighting the good fight.